Frans Van Leemputten: Life

 Van Leemputten took evening classes at the Academy of Fine Arts of Brussels from 1865 to 1873.
 Here he was a student of Paul Lauters.
+He also attended the independent drawing club 'La Patte de Dindon' together with Franz Courtens and Constantin Meunier.
 Lauters encouraged Van Leemputten to paint from nature rather than to copy old compositions.
 Under the influence of Constantin Meunier and the Dutch landscape painter Paul Gabriël who was then living in Brussels and the reading of Hendrik Conscience's novels which extolled the virtues of the peasants of the Campine, Van Leemputten started to devote himself almost exclusively to the depiction of that region and its inhabitants.
-He became a member of the drawing club 'La Patte de Dindon'.